jerhabor/perfect-palate/README.md

 As part of the branding, Perfect Palate has partnered with GreenPan Cookware to promote top quality cooking tools to further enhance your cooking experience.

-The website is deployed to Heroku and can be access here: [Perfect Palate](https://perfect-palate.herokuapp.com/).
+The website is deployed to Heroku and can be accessed here: [Perfect Palate](https://perfect-palate.herokuapp.com/).

 ----------
 Contents